Xinhuan-Imperial/3D-Divergence-Free-Flow-Reconstruction/3D_input/README.md

-Input: 3D sparse/scattered velocity vectors
+Input: 3D sparse/scattered velocity vectors.
+The interested 3D flow domain has to be filled by such 3D sparse velocity vectors.

 Output: 3D interpolated velocity vectors (can be full field flow in the domain), with the assumption that flow being incompressible.

 Software: Matlab

-Parameters to tune: shape parameter epsilon, usually set to be average distance between two nearest scattered input velocity vectors
+Parameters to tune: shape parameter epsilon, usually set to be average distance between two nearest scattered input velocity vectors.
+Small epsilon--> instability to input error; Large epsilon--> low fitting accuracy.